corda/corda/docs/source/api-flows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Corda-provided initiating subflows are a little different to standard ones as they are versioned together with the platform, and their initiated counterflows are registered explicitly, so there is no need for the ``InitiatedBy`` annotation.
+Corda-provided initiating subflows are a little different to standard ones as they are versioned together with the platform, and their initiated counter-flows are registered explicitly, so there is no need for the ``InitiatedBy`` annotation.

 An example is the ``FinalityFlow``/``FinalityHandler`` flow pair.